DavidDragonsage/FooocusPlus/fooocusplus_log.md

 # 1.0.8 Prompt Translation

 * installs any of 40 language packs available from Argos Translate
-* prompt translation is either automatic or may be manually selected from the UI
+* prompt translation is automatic or may be manually selected from the UI
-* most messages in the console window are interpreted into the selected language
+* most messages in the console window are interpreted in the selected language
-* most dynamic status messages shown in the user interface are also interpreted
+* most dynamic status messages shown in the UI are also interpreted
 * Wildcard names and a controlled amount of Wildcard Contents are interpreted
-* the number of interpreted lines is set by a control in Extras and in config.txt
+* the number of interpreted lines is set in Extras and in config.txt
 * in the UI, the number of Wildcards per page is increased from 28 to 35
 * the "Refresh All Files" button now adds new Wildcards to the display
 * the Translate feature may be disabled from an Extras option or in config.txt